Skip to content

 The Franchise Agreement

-A lot of the time, franchise agreements will specify the time restrictions that a franchisee is permitted to be away from the franchise business.
+A lot of the time, franchise agreements specify the time restrictions a franchisee is permitted to be away from the franchise business.
 In addition, the time restriction will usually detail the time limits for a replacement to operate the franchise in the franchisee’s absence.

 Franchisees are also limited in their capacity to affect the sale of the franchised outlet.
-To ensure that the system provides the most protection, franchisors usually have the first right to purchase (or buy back) the business.
+To ensure the system provides the most protection, franchisors usually have the first right to purchase (or buy back) the business.
 Further, they have a reserved right to approve or disapprove the prospective franchisee.

 Moreover, the franchisor may want to: